ArnaudDmt/state_observation_ros/README.md

         - Tilt/terminate_trigger (`<std_msgs::Empty>`): trigger for the clean termination of the estimator.
     - Publishers:
         - **TiltHumanoid/estimated_state** (`<state_observation_ros::state_msgs>`): estimated state vector $\hat{\boldsymbol{x}} = (\hat{\boldsymbol{x}}_{1}, \hat{\boldsymbol{x}}_{2}^{\prime}, \hat{\boldsymbol{x}}_{2})$.
-        - TiltHumanoid/iter_finished (`<std_msgs::Empty>`): trigger that might be useful if the node publishing the measurements needs to be informed that the iteration is finished.
     - Parameters:
         - alpha: gain $\alpha_{1}$ in the paper, related to the convergence of the linear velocity $\hat{\boldsymbol{x}}_{1}$.
         - beta: gain $\alpha_{2}$ in the paper, related to the convergence of the intermediate tilt $\hat{\boldsymbol{x}}_{2}^{\prime}$.